 Post-Cut Cleanup: Minimizing Dross and Edge Finishing

-Although a clean cut starts at the torch, post-cut cleanup locks in finish quality by managing dross and refining edges with minimal rework.
-Start by verifying cut parameters—amperage, arc voltage, and traverse speed—to limit molten rollover.
+A clean cut starts at the torch, but post-cut cleanup locks in finish quality by managing dross and refining edges with minimal rework.
+Start by verifying cut parameters (amperage, arc voltage, and traverse speed) to limit molten rollover.

 Faster travel and fine cut consumables narrow kerf width, reducing secondary dross removal and simplifying edge refinement.
 A water table helps quench the plume, trap particulate, and contain slag for cleaner post-cut handling.